-High blood pressure and pregnancy isn't necessarily a dangerous combination.
-Here’s what you need to know to take care of yourself — and your baby.By Mayo Clinic Staff
+High blood pressure during pregnancy carries potential risks.
+Here’s what you need to know and how to take care of yourself and your baby.By Mayo Clinic Staff

-High blood pressure during pregnancy poses various risks, including:
+High blood pressure during pregnancy poses the following risks:

 Monitoring your blood pressure is an important part of prenatal care.
 If you have chronic hypertension, your health care provider will consider these categories for blood pressure measurements:

 - Elevated blood pressure.
 Elevated blood pressure is a systolic pressure ranging from 120 to 129 millimeters of mercury (mm Hg) and a diastolic pressure below 80 mm Hg.
 Elevated blood pressure tends to get worse over time unless steps are taken to control it.

 - Stage 1 hypertension.
 Stage 1 hypertension is a systolic pressure ranging from 130 to 139 mm Hg or a diastolic pressure ranging from 80 to 89 mm Hg.

 - Stage 2 hypertension.
 This stage is more severe.
 It's a systolic pressure of 140 mm Hg or higher or a diastolic pressure of 90 mm Hg or higher.